donmarcos2012/donmarcos2012.github.io/_posts/2021-03-29-raspberry_os.markdown

 1. we will install a light version of Raspberry OS on a micro sd-card
 2. this "primer os" will be used to update the boot eeprom of the Raspi and enable USB booting
-3. then we transfer Raspberry OS to our SSD with the aid of another PC.
+3. then we install Raspberry OS to our SSD with the aid of another PC.
 4. then we will boot this OS from SSD and setup everything else

 #### Step-by-step instructions to get your Raspberry running: